-Cult ‘anointed by God’ kills 7 in Panama Jungle
+Cult ‘anointed by God’ kills 7 in Panama jungle

 “Nobody expected this,” said a distraught tribal leader, Evangelisto Santo.

-El Terrón is nestled in the jungle of the indigenous Ngabé Buglé enclave on Panama’s Caribbean coast — and it is largely cut off from the modern world.
+El Terron is nestled in the jungle of the indigenous Ngabe Bugle enclave on Panama’s Caribbean coast, and it is largely cut off from the modern world.
 Residents must walk hours along steep and muddy narrow roads to hail boats that can transport them along a river to other villages that have electricity, telephones, health clinics and a police presence.

-Many in the community, which gets by growing yucca and rice, are Roman Catholics.
+Many in the community, which gets by growing yuca and rice, are Roman Catholics.
 The tiny mountain hamlet is home to about 300 people who live in palm-thatched huts.
 Many are related to one another.

 Residents say they had largely ignored the religious group.
 The sect arose after a villager returned to the community several months ago following a stint abroad, bringing back unusual religious beliefs with him.